-1 - Driver and Passenger Advanced Front Airbag 2 - Knee Bolster
+- 1 Driver And Passenger Advanced Front Air Bags - 2 Knee Bolster

-The Advanced Front Airbags have a multistage inflator design.
-This allows the airbag to have different rates of inflation that are based on the severity and type of collision.
+The Advanced Front Air Bags have a multistage inflator design.
+This allows the air bag to have different rates of inflation that are based on the severity and type of collision.

-This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Airbags based upon seat position.
+This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Air Bags based upon seat position.

 This vehicle may be equipped with a driver and/or front passenger seat belt buckle switch that detects whether the driver or front passenger seat belt is fastened.
-The seat belt buckle switch may adjust the inflation rate of the Advanced Front Airbags.
+The seat belt buckle switch may adjust the inflation rate of the Advanced Front Air Bags.

-This vehicle is equipped with Supplemental Side Airbag Inflatable Curtains (SABIC) that run the entire length of the headliner to protect the driver, front, and rear passengers sitting next to a window.
+This vehicle is equipped with Supplemental Side Air Bag Inflatable Curtains (SABIC) that run the entire length of the headliner to protect the driver, front, and rear passengers sitting next to a window.

-Supplemental Side Airbag Inflatable Curtains (SABIC) Label Location
+Supplemental Side Air Bag Inflatable Curtains (SABIC) Label Location

-- Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment. - After any collision, the vehicle should be taken to an authorized dealer immediately.
+- Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment. - After any accident, the vehicle should be taken to an authorized dealer immediately.

-Airbag System Components
+Air Bag System Components

-Your vehicle may be equipped with the following airbag system components:
+Your vehicle may be equipped with the following air bag system components:

 - Occupant Restraint Controller (ORC)

-- Airbag Warning Light
+- Air Bag Warning Light

 - Steering Wheel and Column

 - Instrument Panel

-- Knee Impact Bolster

-- Driver Advanced Front Airbag

-- Passenger Advanced Front Airbag